C.G. JUNG'S THE RED BOOK

 The publication of The Red Book in 2009 was a major moment in Jungian Studies.
 The book, written over a period of 16 years, wears many faces: a record of Jung’s own individuation process, a memoir, a spiritual odyssey, a treatise on the birth of the heroic—and as I believe, an epic poem in the tradition of Gilgamesh, Inanna, Homer’s Odyssey, Dante’s Divine Comedy, and Melville’s Moby-Dick, to name a few.

-Join us as we continue from our previous retreat in March 2019 to explore all three sections of Jung's epic: Liber Primus, Liber Secundus, and Scrutinies.
+Join us as we explore all three sections of Jung's epic: Liber Primus, Liber Secundus, and Scrutinies.
 This often enigmatic and perplexing epic can be understood as a poetic expression of one soul’s journey towards wholeness, gathering in its pilgrimage a host of characters, contradictions, paradoxes, psychological and spiritual discoveries, as well as a series of exquisite paintings by the author.

 In addition, Jung’s epic journey is as well, and by the power of analogy, our own journey as we seek a greater and deeper understanding of ourselves and others from wherever we are currently in life’s mysterious flow.
 Jung himself wrote that from his perspective, “analogy formation is a law which to a large extent governs the psyche” (CW 9,2, par.
 414).
 So to read Jung’s epic is simultaneously to engage our own journey’s complexities and discoveries, insights and revelations of who we are in our own personal myth.
 We will, in fact, find in our explorations many correspondences to our own challenges and gifts in life.
 We will explore both Jung’s epic as well as our own mythic dimensions through discussion and cursive writing meditations.